Winter Woman #2

 She survived the winter alone...

-She wants nothing more than to go east before winter but over the days and miles, Delia finds her battered spirit yearning for this self-reliant trapper, who wakes her soul to hope once more.
+Cordelia aches to go east before winter but over the days and miles, Delia finds her battered spirit yearning for this self-reliant trapper, who stirs her longing and wakes her heart.

 “Winter Woman is a no-holds-barred story with unforgettable characters.”